 - Completed 67 percent of attempted credit hours during enrollment at UT

 - Cumulative GPA of at least 2.0 must be meeting the requirements of graduate degree program

 - The number of total withdrawals from the university while receiving financial aid

-Students who do no meet any one of the above criteria will have their financial aid eligibility suspended beginning with the next semester they attend.
-Students not meeting the standards are notified in writing at the end of the spring semester through their UT e-mail account and on MyUTK.
+If you do no meet any one of the above criteria, your financial aid eligibility will be suspended beginning with the next semester you attend.
+If you do not meet the standards, you are notified in writing at the end of the spring semester through your UT email and on MyUTK.